-Under the model by–laws that apply to most schemes, owners do not require permission to remove the carpet in their lot airspace.
-However the model by–laws require them to notify the owners corporation before proceeding.
+Under some by–laws that apply to schemes, owners do not require permission to remove the carpet in their lot airspace.
+However the by–laws may require them to notify the owners corporation before proceeding.
 If a noise problem results, you can talk to them about it or ask the owners corporation to serve them with a Notice to Comply with a By–Law in PDF format (size: 57kb).
 If the unit is tenanted, you can usually take action against the owner seeking to have the floor carpeted or covered to reduce noise.
 The new Act allows owners to install carpet on their floors without permission.
 However, permission of the owners corporation must generally be obtained to install or replace wood or other hard floors.

 You can draft your own by-law and put it on the agenda for the next general meeting.
 It requires a special resolution – 75% or more to vote in favour.
-Once it is passed, the by-law must be registered with the Land & Property Management Authority, then it is an enforceable by-law that must be obeyed.
+Once it is passed, the by-law must be registered with the Office of the Registrar-General, then it is an enforceable by-law that must be obeyed.
 You may want to get assistance from your managing agent or a solicitor.

-For more information, refer to The owners corporation and the Schedule 1 by–laws section of Common property and the lot.
+For more information, refer to The owners corporation and the Schedule 3 model by–laws section of Common property and the lot.

 While it is not compulsory for any lot owner to attend owners corporation meetings, a strata scheme operates better if those concerned take an interest in its affairs.
-There would usually be several meetings of the owners corporation a year, however the annual meeting, when levies are set for the coming year and the executive committee is elected, is the only meeting required to be held by law.
-It is helpful if people are willing to make themselves available for election to the executive committee.
+There would usually be several meetings of the owners corporation a year, however the annual meeting, when contributions are set for the coming year and the strata committee is elected, is the only meeting required to be held by law.
+It is helpful if people are willing to make themselves available for election to the strata committee.